 At Orthopedic & Sports Medicine Center, our specialty-trained hip doctors are recognized experts in providing evaluation and treatment for a variety of hip injuries and conditions.

 The hip is the largest ball-and-socket joint in the human body, and as such, it provides a wide range of motion while holding up well to everyday wear and tear.
 Due to injury or just the passing of time, however, hip pain and discomfort can develop.
 Sometimes, hip pain can become debilitating.
-If you experience chronic hip pain, it may be time to meet with a doctor who can advise you on hip replacement or other possible treatments.
+If you experience chronic hip pain, it may be time to meet with a hip doctor who can advise you on hip replacement or other possible treatments.

 What Are the Most Common Causes of Hip Pain?

-Hip pain can stem from many different causes.
+Hip pain can originate from many different causes.
 Sometimes, it's merely the product of age and many years of use.
 In other cases, hip pain may be the complication of a disease or chronic condition, such as arthritis.
 And in further instances, it may be the result of an injury, sports-related or otherwise.

 Some of the most common causes of hip pain include: